JVillella/notes/docs/crypto/optimism.md

 Optimistic Ethereum doesn't have a mempool.
 Transactions are immediately sequenced when they are submitted to the sequencer.
 If the [gasPrice](https://community.optimism.io/docs/developers/l2/new-fees.html#for-backend-developers) is too low the tx gets immediately rejected.

+**EVM-Equivalence**

+As part of [[ethereum-2]] merge a [consensus/execution modularization](https://ethresear.ch/t/executable-beacon-chain/8271) was implemented ([also relevant](https://ethresear.ch/t/eth1-eth2-client-relationship/7248)).
+It works by generating layer 1 blocks via an eth1 client (like is done today) and then having them wrapping in eth2 beacon blocks where [[ethereum-2-pos]] consensus happens (using eth2 client.
+This is all part of the work the validator does.

+>We can borrow this pattern for use in L2.
+Basically, we just define a function which accepts L1 blocks, processes them for rollup transactions, and outputs L2 blocks — in exactly the same format as L1 blocks.
+From there on out, the L2 execution can be defined as equivalent to L1...the beacon chain serves the exact same “parent chain” role that L1 does for rollups.
+This will make it dead simple to drop in L1 clients for use in L2.

+For fraud proofs, ["EVM inside of EVM is challenging"](https://twitter.com/bkiepuszewski/status/1464685381933281292?s=20), so MIPS (a RISC architecture) was used instead.
+An EVM to MIPS compiler is used to generate the fraud proof and can be run within the fraud proof smart contract.

 ## Low-level Breakdown

 ### OVM